-The afternoon “daylight-to-dark” period, is usually when the best fishing action occurs, regardless the lake chosen.
+The afternoon “daylight-to-dark” period, is usually when the best fishing action occurs, regardless of the lake was chosen.
 If possible, it is best to try to get on the ice as early as possible to get holes drills, houses set, and lines in the water to avoid spooking shallow walleyes when they get active.
 Incidentally, this year I will be fishing from the revolutionary new hybrid wheel/skid CORE ICE house when pursuing walleyes through the ice.
-These are hard-sided houses, yet very lightweight so I can fish from the comforts of a “permanent” ice house while still having the light weight and maneuverability of a portable ice shelter.
+These are hard-sided houses, yet very lightweight so I can fish from the comforts of a “permanent” icehouse while still having the lightweight and maneuverability of a portable ice shelter.

-The last couple years, however, I have experienced days where spoons with a more fluttering action work well.
-Last winter I had a chance to sample the all new Glo-Shot™ Spoon.
+In the last couple of years, however, I have experienced days where spoons with a more fluttering action work well.
+Last winter I had a chance to sample the all-new Glo-Shot™ Spoon.
 This spoon has a fluttering action when it falls, but comes with interchangeable Glo-Shot™ Sticks that add to the spoon’s attraction during low light periods, times when walleyes often bite best.

-Regardless the lure chosen, both can be fished on medium action ice rods and I prefer line that handles well during winter’s cold.
-Floroslik is fluorocarbon coated line that resists freezing and stays limp and manageable in freezing conditions.
-Spooling with 8-pound Florosilk line is a good choice when jigging winter walleyes.
+Regardless of the lure is chosen, both can be fished on medium action ice rods and I prefer a line that handles well during winter’s cold.
+A fluorocarbon-coated line that resists freezing and stays limp and manageable in freezing conditions.

 I’ve been using the new FLX-20 flasher sonar unit and am extremely impressed with its features and ease of use.
 Early ice walleye in shallow water can also, however, be caught by anglers using a more affordable unit like the classic FL-8SE unit.
 This unit does everything the early ice walleye angler targeting shallow water needs at a more affordable price.